 BoardSource

-Based out of Washington DC Board Source aims to assist with nonprofit board leadership support, training, and education in order to unleash the full potential of boards and board leaders.
+Based out of Washington DC Board Source aims to assist with nonprofit board leadership support, training, and education to unleash the full potential of boards and board leaders.
 They believe a commitment to diversity, inclusion, and equity is essential to making this a reality.
 They have a wide range of diagnostic tools, education seminars, best practice resources and guidance, and coaching and consulting services to strengthen nonprofit board performance.

 “Catchafire provides us access to high-level executive professionals willing to share their skills and expertise.
 In addition to quality products that result from these projects (marketing materials, handbooks, etc.), the knowledge that staff gain during these projects in invaluable and further builds our agency’s capacity.”